5. Processing unidimensional data#

 ?

-What does it mean that slicing returns a view on existing data?
+What does it mean that slicing returns a view of existing data?

 (**) Reflect on the famous saying: not everything that can be counted counts, and not everything that counts can be counted.

 (**) Being a data scientist can be a frustrating job, especially when you care for some causes.
-Reflect on: some things that count can be counted, but we will not count them because there’s no budget for them.
+Reflect on: some things that count can be counted, but we will not count them because we ran over budget or because our stupid corporate manager simply doesn’t care.

-(**) Assume you were to establish your own nation on some island and become the benevolent dictator thereof.
+(**) Assume you were to become the benevolent dictator of a nation living on some remote island.
 How would you measure if your people are happy or not?
-Let us say that you need to come up with three quantitative measures (key performance indicators).
+Assume that you need to come up with three quantitative measures (key performance indicators).
 What would happen if your policy-making was solely focused on optimising those KPIs?
-What about the same problem but with regard to your company and employees?
+What about the same problem but in the context your company and employees?
 Think about what can go wrong in other areas of life.